DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-33.md

 Yahweh also said, "Behold, there is a place by me, and you shall stand on the rock.

 ###### v22
-It will happen, while my glory passes by, that I will put you in a cleft of the rock, and will cover you with my hand until I have passed by;
+It will happen, while [[God's glory|my glory]] passes by, that I will put you in a cleft of the rock, and will cover you with my hand until I have passed by;

 ###### v23
 then I will take away my hand, and you will see my back; but my face shall not be seen."